Labbeti/conette-audio-captioning/results/README.md

 # Detailed paper results

-This page contains the detailed results for various AAC metrics of the different models presented in [this paper](https://arxiv.org/pdf/2309.00454.pdf).
+This folder contains more results and outputs from the models presented in [this paper](https://arxiv.org/pdf/2309.00454.pdf).
+You can find here:
+- `detailed_outputs` contains candidates and scores produced by a single CoNeTTE model trained on AC+CL+MA+WC with CL balanced data,
+- `Paper_Distributions.pdf` contains n-grams and POS-TAGs distributions mentionned in the paper.
-Each score is an average over 5 different seeds.
-A 95% Confidence interval is computed using student distribution.
+- This page contains the detailed results for various AAC metrics on AudioCaps and Clotho.
+Each score is an average over 5 different seeds, and a 95% Confidence interval is computed using student distribution.

 ## Results on AudioCaps testing subset